-Over the past four years, principals and/or board members of the Company have developed relationships with key individuals within various countries on the continent of Africa who have a genuine interest in working with a company from the U.S. that can bring expertise and resources from U.S. government agencies such as the Overseas Private Investment Corporation (OPIC), the U.S. Agency for International Development (USAID), Export-Import Bank and The Millennium Challenge Account (a U.S. Government entity unrelated to the Company), as well as resources, both people and finances, from a number of corporate and financial institutions.
+Over the past four years, principals and/or board members of the Company have developed relationships with key individuals within various countries on the continent of Africa who have a genuine interest in working with a company from the U.S. that can bring expertise and resources from U.S. government agencies such as the Overseas Private Investment Corporation (OPIC), the U.S. Agency for International Development (USAID), Export-Import Bank and The Millennium Challenge Account (a U.S. Government entity with a mission of investing in capacity building and infrastructure needs of developing countries), as well as resources, both people and finances, from a number of corporate and financial institutions.